-An employee expense policy and employee expense report form are fairly easy to create and implement.
-These will give you insight into your employees’ spending and will provide you valuable records so that you can learn, for example, if one client might cost more than they are worth.
-It can give you more information about your business than you might think!
+An employee report expense policy and employee expense report form are easy to create and implement.
+You can use our templates above.
+These will give you insight into your employees’ spending and will provide you with valuable records so that you can learn, for example, if one client might cost more than they are worth.
+It can give you more information about your business than you might think.

-If you want an easy way to both control employee spending and easily track expenses, check out Bento for Business.
-Their prepaid credit cards allow you to control where, when, and how much each employee spends.
-Plus, you can generate reports for each employee’s card in seconds and send those reports right into your accounting software, simplifying the whole process.
-Try Bento out free for 60 days and get your setup fees waived and first two cards free.
+If you want an easy way to both control employee spending and track expenses easily, check out Bento for Business.
+Its prepaid credit cards allow you to control where, when and how much each employee spends.
+Plus, you can generate reports for each employee’s card in seconds and send those reports right into your accounting software, simplifying the whole bookkeeping process.
+Try Bento out free for 60 days, and get your setup fees waived and first two cards free.